ILL FAQ

 Can my research assistant check out ILL materials on my behalf?

-Faculty may request a library iproxy account so that research assistants can request and check out interlibrary loan materials on their behalf.
+Faculty may request a library proxy account so that research assistants can request and check out interlibrary loan materials on their behalf.
 Faculty maintain responsibility for these materials.
+Contact the circulation department to set up the account.

 Does it cost anything to borrow a book from interlibrary loan?

-How can I check the status of my request?
+How can I check the status of my request from ILL?

 Articles pdfs will be sent to your ONU email.
 We do not send to personal emails.

-How long it is the borrowing period?
+How long is the borrowing period?
 Can I renew an ILL book?

-The loan period is determined by the lending library and is usually between three and six weeks.
+For loans in the IShare consortium: Books are loaned for 16 weeks maximum.
+It is recommended that you go into your account every 4 weeks and renew your items, however the system will automatically renew for you up to 16 weeks.
+For loans outside of the IShare system: The loan period is determined by the lending library and is usually between three and six weeks.
 One renewal for two additional weeks may be requested before the due date subject to the lending library’s approval.
-Instructions to renew are printed an every slip placed in the item upon checkout.
+Instructions to renew are printed on every green slip placed in the item upon checkout.

 Factors that affect delivery time include the number of libraries that own the item, the demand for the material, and the distance of the supplying library from ONU.
-Articles arrive in an average of 1-3 calendar days and books arrive in an average of 8 calendar days, but your request may take more or less time.
+Articles arrive in an average of 1-3 calendar days.
+IShare requests should arrive in 2-3 days.
+Non-IShare items arrive in an average of 8 calendar days, but your request may take more or less time.
 We cannot guarantee the arrival date of any item and suggest that you place your requests well ahead of any deadlines.

 We will send you an email when your item arrives.
 Articles and book chapters are usually delivered as pdfs.
 Books should be picked up promptly at the ONU library circulation desk in order to make use of the entire loan period.